uetuluk/disco-diffusion-ui/Guide.md

     use_scale_shift_norm: true
 ```

+### Discoart Setup
+Discoart should be setup to accept custom models.
 The required parameters are located in the [Discoart repository README](https://github.com/jina-ai/discoart#environment-variables).

-### Discoart Setup
 You should set the following environment variables and the following volume bind.

 `docker-compose.yml`